ForeverBlue816/PhysioWave/README.md

    ```bash
    --grad_accumulation_steps 4 --batch_size 8
    ```

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit issues or pull requests.

 ## 📖 Citation

 If you use this code or our pretrained models, please cite our paper: